open-mmlab/mmsegmentation/docs/useful_tools.md

 **Note**: This tool is still experimental.
 Some customized operators are not supported for now.

-### Evaluate ONNX model with ONNXRuntime
+### Evaluate ONNX model

-We provide `tools/ort_test.py` to evaluate ONNX model with ONNXRuntime backend.
+We provide `tools/deploy_test.py` to evaluate ONNX model with different backend.

 #### Prerequisite